simonw/shot-scraper/docs/screenshots.md

     % ls -lah simonwillison.jpg
     -rw-r--r--@ 1 simon  staff   168K Mar  9 13:53 simonwillison.jpg

+## Device scale factor

+The `--scale-factor` option sets a specific device scale factor, which effectively simulates different device pixel ratios.
+This setting is useful for testing high-definition displays or emulating screens with various pixel densities.

+For example, setting `--scale-factor 3` results in an image with a CSS pixel ratio of 3, which is ideal for emulating a high-resolution display, such as Apple iPhone 12 screens.

+To take a screenshot with a scale factor of 3 (tripled resolution), run the following command:

+    shot-scraper https://simonwillison.net/ -o simon.png \
+      --width 390 --height 844 --scale-factor 3

+This will multiply both the width and height of the screenshot by 3, resulting in an image that is 1170px wide and 2532px high, matching the iPhone 12's screen.

+The `--scale-factor` option takes a positive float as input.
+For example, setting `--scale-factor 2.625` simulates the Google Pixel 6's CSS pixel ratio.

 ## Retina images

-The `--retina` option sets a device scale factor of 2.
+The `--retina` option is a shortcut to set a device scale factor of 2.
 This means that an image will have its resolution effectively doubled, emulating the display of images on [retina](https://en.wikipedia.org/wiki/Retina_display) or higher pixel density screens.

     shot-scraper https://simonwillison.net/ -o simon.png \
       --width 400 --height 600 --retina

 This example will produce an image that is 800px wide and 1200px high.

+Note: The `--retina` option should not be used in conjunction with the `--scale-factor` flag as they are mutually exclusive.
+If both are provided, the command will raise an error to prevent conflicts.

 ## Transparent background